Measuring Redshift using Spectra

 .

 The table below gives a break down of each step in the demonstration and explains how each step of the physical analogy in the demonstration relates to reality.
+TODO: Format as HTML table – THIS IS THE WRONG TABLE (the right one has “Cosmological redshift” as the top header, as per “old” Voyages)

-This demonstration is a useful way to think about how the expansion of the Universe effects the wavelength of light.
-As well as expanding wavelengths, the expansion of the Universe also gives galaxies a recessional velocity.
+The cosmological redshift can be interpreted as a “recessional velocity”.
 Recessional velocity is the speed at which a galaxy is moving away from the Milky way due to cosmological expansion.
-This value is larger for further away galaxies.
-This relation is explored further in the expedition: Hubble Diagram.
+This value is larger for further away galaxies, giving rise to the Hubble Diagram.